Net Worth

 Angelique Kerber is a German professional tennis player with an estimated net worth of $30 Million.

 Kerber started her professional career at 15 and has been unstoppable ever since.
 She won three Grand Slam titles and is an Olympic silver medallist.
-Kerber has defeated many major tennis players, such as Serena Williams.
+Kerber has defeated many top tennis players, including Serena Williams.
+Angelique confirmed her star status with her winning performance at the 2018 Wimbledon tournament.

 Quick Facts